A Black woman is suing Fort Worth following 'unlawful' home raid, lawsuit says

 The warrant, obtained by CNN through Price's attorney, authorized the police to enter without knocking and announcing themselves before entry.
 It also shows that no items were seized during the search of the Price home.

 "In the days and weeks that followed, both Mr. and Mrs. Price suffered from progressively increasing stress, anxiety, and anguish over their experience," the complaint read.
+Their lawsuit seeks actual and punitive damages.

 The Fort Worth Police Department has not commented on the purpose of the raid, despite repeated media inquiries by various news organizations, including requests from CNN regarding this lawsuit.